-In the upper right-hand side panel of Fig.~\ref{fig:parameter_explore}, we explore the evolution of the braking index in millisecond pulsars in the absence of radiation in GW through r-mode instability.
+In the upper right panel of Fig.~\ref{fig:parameter_explore}, we show the braking index as a function of frequency in millisecond pulsars in the absence of GW radiation through r-mode instability.
 We use $B_p =10^8$ G, and two separate values of $\epsilon = 10^{-7} $ and $10^{-10}$ shown in the solid and dashed line respectively.
 Both lines overlap with braking index $\sim 3$, the deviation from $n=3$ is due to the rotational effect.
-This also indicates that the emission loss through GW is insignificant even with a deformation of $\epsilon = 10^{-7}$.
+It indicates that the emission loss through GW is insignificant even with a deformation of $\epsilon = 10^{-7}$.
 Our findings are consistent with the current observation limit \cite{LIGO+2019_ellipticity}.
 We find that a large deformation which can generate $\epsilon \gtrsim 10^{-3}$ can result in the emission of GW large enough to impact the rotational evolution of the neutron stars.
 However, such a high magnitude of ellipticity is unlikely for normal millisecond pulsars \cite{JMcO+2013}.

-The lower left panel of Fig.~\ref{fig:parameter_explore} shows the evolution of the braking index if a neutron star has an ultra-strong magnetic field $B_p = 10^{15}$ G, making them fall in the class of magnetars.
-The main motivation for using such a strong magnetic field is to study the frequency-dependence on the braking index of a newly born millisecond magnetar \cite{DL+1998}, which may form due to the accretion-induced collapse of white dwarfs \citep{Usov+1992} or a merger of two neutron stars \citep{ROM+2013, Lu_2014}.
-The formation of these objects is believed to manifest as the Gamma Ray bursts (GRBs) \cite{LLL+2019}.
-In the lower-left panel of Fig.~\ref{fig:parameter_explore}, we find if $\alpha_{\rm S} =10^{-4}$ and $\epsilon=10^{-7}$ at lower frequency $f\sim 200-600$ Hz the braking index is $\sim 3$, indicating the magnetic dipolar radiation dominates the spin-down rate of the star.
-At higher frequencies, $f\gtrsim 600$ Hz the departure from $n\sim3$ is due to the rotational effects and is sensitive to the EOS.